dogecoinfoundation/libdogecoin/doc/address.md

 ## Essential Address API

 These functions implement the core functionality of Libdogecoin for address generation and validation, and are described in depth below.
 You can access them through a C program, by including the `libdogecoin.h` header in the source code and including the `libdogecoin.a` library at compile time.
 Or, you may implement either set of wrappers if you are more inclined towards a high-level language.
 For more details about wrapper installation and setup, see [bindings.md](bindings.md).

+When using functions from either the Essential or Advanced Address API, include the -lunistring flag during the linking process.
+This is because the Advanced Address API uses the GNU libunistring library for Unicode string manipulation.
+To include the -lunistring flag during linking, simply add it to the linker command when building your project:

+`gcc -o example example.c -ldogecoin -lunistring`

+Ensure that the `libunistring` library is installed on your system before linking.

 ---
 ### **generatePrivPubKeypair:**